Pressure can be so great you can’t breathe — but can also feel mild and more akin to heartburn than a Hollywood-style heart attack.

 Or your back, neck, and stomach.
-Nerve pathways leading from your heart may heaviness or numbness in other parts of your body.
+Nerve pathways leading from your heart may cause heaviness or numbness in other parts of your body.

 Experts aren’t exactly sure why, but it’s possible heart attacks stimulate the vagus nerve or other nearby nerves which can upset your stomach.